 Our Commitment to the Truth: Welcome to Chatflights.
 Unlike other sites, which are sponsored by credit cards and airlines, we’re not paid by anyone to say anything.
 So you can trust that the advice you find here is the unbiased truth.

-If you’re close to reaching the next medallion tier by year’s end or perhaps more importantly, if you want to make sure you keep your current status and don’t get bumped down in the new year, it can be tempting to book a trip simply to ensure your status.
-This is called a Mileage Run, and it’s a thing.
-As Delta is the largest airline in America, we’ve used it as an example here but the same principles can of course be applied to any other airline in America or indeed the world.
+If you’re close to reaching the next medallion tier by year’s end — or perhaps more importantly, if you want to make sure you keep your current status and don’t get bumped down in the new year — it can be tempting to book a trip simply to ensure your status.
+This is called a mileage run, and it’s a thing.
+As Delta is the largest airline in the US, we’ve used it as an example here, but the same principles can be applied to any other airline in the country or the world.